spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 The next steps is to start up Prometheus, Grafana, and the local service discovery application.

-First, clone the Data Flow Github repository for the tagged release and change to the `prometheus/docker` folder, as follows:
+First, clone the Spring Cloud Data Flow Github repository for the tagged release and change to the `prometheus/docker` folder, as follows:

 ```bash
 cd ./src/grafana/prometheus/docker